beliveau-lab/lightsheet-analysis-pipeline/README.md

 After segmentation, this step measures various properties (features) of the segmented objects (e.g., size, shape, intensity in different channels).

 -   `feature_extraction`: Container for feature extraction settings.
+    -   `output_suffix`: Text added to the input filename to create the output feature extraction filename (e.g., "_features.csv").
     -   `channels`: List of channels from which to extract features for each segmented object.
     -   `n5_path_pattern`: A template defining how to access data for different channels within the N5/Zarr file (e.g., "ch{}/s0", where {} is replaced by the channel number).
     -   `batch_size`: Number of cells to process in a single batch (to control peak memory usage)